Mariners vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won four of the 10 games they were listed as the moneyline favorite this season (40%).
+- The Mariners have compiled a 5-6 record in games they were listed as the moneyline favorite (winning 45.5% of those games).

-- Seattle has not played a game this season with moneyline odds of -250 or shorter.
+- Seattle has not played a game with moneyline odds of -300 or shorter.

-- The Mariners have an implied moneyline win probability of 71.4% in this game.
+- The implied moneyline probablility for this matchup gives the Mariners a 75% chance to win.

-- Seattle has played in 14 games with set over/under, and have combined with opponents to go over the total seven times (7-6-1).
+- Seattle has played in 15 games with an over/under set, and have combined with its opponents to go over the total eight times (8-6-1).

-- The Mariners have not had a run line set for a matchup this season.
+- The Mariners have not had a spread set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.